 Find out more about your EHIC after Brexit.

 Q: Will queues at airports be longer?

 Possibly.
 Unless a deal is struck or airports in the EU popular with British passport holders put in place a significant amount of additional staff, there are likely to be long queues.
 Our research found queues are most likely in Alicante, Tenerife and Lanzarote.
-If you are planning to travel to these airports, and there is no deal, you may want to bring extra food and water as it’s likely you’ll be in a queue for several hours.
+If you are planning to travel to these airports, and there is no deal, you may want to bring extra food and water as it’s possible you’ll be in a queue for several hours.

 At border control, you may need to show a return or onward ticket and prove you have enough money for your stay.

 Q: Is my passport still valid for travel?

 A: Possibly not.
 We reported that an estimated 3.5 million UK passports, some with up to 15 months validity left won’t be accepted for travel to Schengen Area countries if there is no deal.

 That’s because until recently, UK citizens who renewed their passport before it had expired had any remaining months added to the new passport, up to a maximum of nine months.
 That means a UK passport could be valid for a maximum of 10 years and nine months.
 These nine months, or any period beyond 10 years, won’t be valid for travel to Schengen Area countries.